mickymacirl/CI-P3-FruitHM/README.md

 * Lines that were excessively long, abnormalities with spacing, and single- or double-line spacing were all addressed as they surfaced.
 As a consequence, the code was generally clean and devoid of errors and defects when final testing began.

 * Techniques like print() were used to check for flaws as the code was being created.
-It possible to verify that everything was operating as it should and that functions like selecting a random word from words.py were correctly displayed as a result.
+It was possible to verify that everything was operating as it should and that functions like selecting a random word from words.py were correctly displayed as a result.

 * To enable the player understand why their decision was incorrect, all user inputs were validated and printed back to the screen.